 - Your landlord must tell you that the rent for your accommodation will increase 90 days before you start paying the new increased rent.

 - A valid notice of a rent increase given to you by the landlord must be in the prescribed form.
 The RTB have produced a sample rent review notice.

 - The new increased rent amount must not be more than the market rent.
 The RTB's Rent Index can be used as a guide.

 - As evidence that the new rent is no more than market rent, the notice of your rent increase must include examples of at least three comparable rents of similar properties in your area which have been advertised in the previous four weeks.

 - If the landlord makes a 'substantial change' to the accommodation, the landlord can increase the rent, even if you have been living at the accommodation for less than two years.
 A 'substantial change' means building works, and does not mean, for example, painting the property or installing new appliances.
 Any rent increase must still be in line with market rent.

-For more information, please visit the RTB's information page on Rent Certainty Measures.
+For more information, please visit the RTB's website.